Nodes

 • The peer details are displayed.

-The following are the descriptions for each item of the peer list page.
+Here are descriptions for each item on the peer list interface:

 Monitor peer